 The region deals with such issues as garbage collection, police services, and public transit.
 Read more on the Municipal Government Overview page.

-Regional Councillors sit on regional council to provide extra representation for the cities, in addition to the mayor of that city.
+Regional Councillors sit on regional council to provide extra representation for the cities.
+Kitchener has four regional councillors, and Cambridge and Waterloo each have two.

 The region deals with such issues as garbage collection, police services, and public transit.
 Read more on the Municipal Government Overview page.